Mohiiuddiin/ng-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+1) Create a new project via ng new my-project --strict false (the --strict false part is important!)

+2) Copy the content of the ZIP attachment src/app folder into the newly created project src/app folder.

+3) Run your project (my-project) via ng serve

+If you try to directly run my ZIP attachments, you must run npm install first.

+If you're getting errors when running npm install, you can often solve them by running 'npm install --legacy-peer-deps' instead of npm install

+1. ng new ng-app --no-strict --standalone false --routing false
+2. ng version
+3. ng serve
+4.